catnipmadness/catnipmadness.github.io/_posts/2020-01-03-ebird-data.markdown

 There is no 'Download my data' option!

-This is what generated the confusion - one part of the website said go here to download, but there was no download "there".
-It was then I realised there were two "eBird" websites - the **default** one which focussed mainly on North American birding, and the NZ Bird Atlas which is a site built on top of the default one.
+This is what generated the confusion - one part of the website said go *here* to download, but there was no download *there*.
+It was then I realised that there were two "eBird" websites - the **default** one which focussed mainly on North American birding, and the NZ Bird Atlas which is a site built on top of the default one.
 These two sites have different options and different visualisations.
 It all became clear.

-The download my data option exists on the **default** [My eBird page](https://ebird.org/atlasnz/myebird "My eBird"){:target="_blank"}, but not on the NZ Bird Atlas site.
+The download my data option exists on the **default** [My eBird page](https://ebird.org/myebird "My eBird"){:target="_blank"}, but not on the NZ Bird Atlas [version](https://ebird.org/atlasnz/myebird "AtlasNZ My eBird"){:target="_blank"}

 ![atlasnz-my-eBird]({{site.url}}/images/ebird-20200103-my-ebird.png "My eBird menu on right-hand side of page")